 But there is hope that we could see the market replace a huge portion of bioengineered Hyaluronic Acid with Platelet-Rich Plasma.
 Think about it.
 Instead of spending unnecessary money on HA, your patients can now choose a wholesome treatment that actually gives amazing “side effects” to their body.

 If you’re a doctor, what this means is that you can stop using hyaluronic acid injections altogether, and instead confidently suggest Platelet-Rich Plasma for your patients.
-Even if insurance does not cover Platelet-Rich Plasma injections, it is a far more optimum treatment than the bioengineered Hyaluronic Acid.
+Even if insurance does not cover Platelet-Rich Plasma injections (read more about insurance coverage for prp injections), it is a far more optimum treatment than the bioengineered Hyaluronic Acid.

 I believe it’s only a matter of time that the insurance companies will realize why it’s actually cheaper and more effective to do Platelet-Rich Plasma than Hyaluronic Acid.